qmacro/qmacro.github.io/_posts/2021-04-24-github-actions-workflow-browser.markdown

 <https://github.com/search?q=org%3Aqmacro-org+path%3A.github%2Fworkflows%2F>

-One thing that tripped me up at first was while that I supplied the search criteria value in the `q` query string parameter correctly, like this (as you can see in the function):
+One thing that tripped me up at first was the wrong type of request was being made first of all.
+I supplied the search criteria value in the `q` query string parameter correctly, like this (as you can see in the function):

 * `--field "q=$ownertype:$owner path:.github/workflows/"`

 but the HTTP call that `gh` then made for me was a POST request, with this search query parameter in the body of the request.
-That didn't work.
+That wasn't right.
 Checking in the API documentation, the `q` parameter needs to be in the query string.
 Explicitly setting the method to GET made this right:

 * `--method GET`